 Receptive Aphasia Exercises

-Receptive aphasia (uh-fa-zhuh) is when you have trouble understanding when others are speaking to you.
-You may also have trouble understanding written words.
-Ask your caregiver for the CareNotes™ handout about the different types and causes of aphasia.
+Receptive aphasia exercises help when you or your loved one have trouble understanding when others are speaking to you.
+You or your loved one may also have trouble understanding written words.
+The following exercises may help improve understanding spoken and written words:

-- Exercise 1: Have our loved one do the follow as you give them step by step directions.
+- Have your loved one do the following as you direct him step by step:

-- Step 2- Touch your nose and point to the wall.
+- Touch your nose and point to the wall.

-- Step 3- Touch your nose, point to the wall, and clap your hands.
+- Touch your nose, point to the wall, and clap your hands.

-- Exercise 2: Name body parts or objects in the room and have your loved one point to them.
+- Name body parts or objects in the room and have your loved one point to them.

-- Exercise 3: Name a word and have your loved one say a word meaning the opposite.
-And example is to say "not hot" and the answer is "cold."
+- Name a word and have your loved one say a word meaning the opposite, for example, hot and cold.

-- Exercise 4: Describe an object and have your loved one name it.
-An example is to say "something used to cut paper" and the answer is "scissors."
+- Describe an object and have your loved one name it.
+For example, the object is something used to cut paper, and the word is scissors.

-- Exercise 5: Name three things and have your loved one tell how they are alike.
-An example is tiger, giraffe, and lion and the answer is "animals".
+- Name 3 things and have your loved one tell how they are alike.
+For example, tiger, giraffe, and lion are all animals.

-- Exercise 6: Name words and have your loved one tell you what they mean.
+- Name words and have your loved one tell you what they mean.

-- Exercise 7: Have your loved one copy or write numbers, letters, and words.
+- Have your loved one copy or write numbers, letters, and words.

-- Exercise 8: Show your loved one an object or picture and have them write down what they see.
+- Show your loved one an object or picture and have him write down what he sees.

-- Exercise 9: Have your loved one practice writing out information about themselves like name, address, and telephone number.
+- Have your loved one practice writing information about himself like name, address, and telephone number.

-- Exercise 10: Give your loved one a word and have them write a sentence using it.
+- Give your loved one a word and have him write a sentence using it.

-- Exercise 11: Have your loved one do a crossword puzzle or word scramble.
+- Have your loved one do a crossword puzzle or word scramble.

-- Exercise 13: Have your loved one match a picture to a word.
+- Have your loved one match a picture to a word.